 When the soldiers were ordered to move, they boarded trucks and drove to Mariveles.
 They were stopped outside the barrio and from there, they walked to Mariveles Airfield and sat and waited.
 As they sat, the POWs noticed a line of Japanese soldiers forming across from them.
 They soon realized that this was a firing squad and the Japanese were going to kill them.

 Later in the day, Grover's group of POWs was moved to a school yard in Mariveles.
-The POWs were left sitting in the sun for hours.
-The Japanese did not feed them or give them water.
+The POWs were left sitting in the sun for hours without food or water.
 Behind the POWs were four Japanese artillery pieces which began firing on Corregidor and Ft.
-Drum.
-These two islands had not surrendered.
-Shells from these two American forts began landing among the POWs.
-The POWs could do little since they had no place to hide.
-Some POWs were killed by incoming American shells.
+Drum which had not surrendered.
+Shells from these two American forts began landing among the POWs who could do little since they had no place to hide, and some POWs were killed.
 One group that tried to hide in a small brick building died when it took a direct hit.
 The American guns did succeed in knocking out three of the four Japanese guns.

-At the train station, the POWs were put into a small wooden boxcar and taken to Capas.
-The cars were known as "forty and eights" because they could hold forty men or eight horses.
-The Japanese packed 100 men into each car.
-Those who died remained standing until the living climbed out of the car.
-From Capas, Grover the last ten miles to Camp O' Donnell.
+At the train station, the POWs were put into a small wooden boxcars known as "forty or eights" because they could hold forty men or eight horses.
+The Japanese packed 100 men into each car and closed the doors.
+Those who died remained standing until the living climbed out of the cars.
+From Capas, Grover the last miles to Camp O' Donnell.

 The POWs on the detail were taken to the Port Area of Manila.
 The detachment that Grover was in was scheduled to sail on the Arisan Maru.
 The entire detachment had arrived, but their ship was not ready to sail.
 Another ship, the Hokusen Maru was ready to sail, but all the POWs assigned to it had not arrived at the port.
 The Japanese decided to swap the POW detachments so the ship could sail.

-The ship sailed but dropped anchor at the harbor's breakwater.
+The Hokusen Maru sailed but dropped anchor at the harbor's breakwater.
 It remained there for three days and the temperatures in the hold rose to over 100 degrees causing some men to go crazy.
 The Japanese threatened to kill the POWs if they didn't quiet the men.
-To do this, the sane POWs strangled those out of their minds or hit them with canteens.
+To do this, the sane POWs strangled those who were out of their minds or hit them with canteens.